Last Updated on by

 Scoop Single Serve Coffee Makers

-Scoop coffee makers are basically drip coffee machines, that are tweaked to allow brewing a single cup.
-With regular drip coffee machines, making a single cup is wasteful, and it doesn't provide consistency.
+Scoop coffee makers are essentially drip-coffee-machines, that are tweaked to allow brewing a single cup.
+With regular drip coffee machines, making a single cup is wasteful, and it doesn’t provide consistency.
 The rule with drip coffee machines is that the more coffee you make, the better the coffee is.
 That happens because when dripping all the coffee needs to be properly submersed into hot water, and the more water passes through the grinds, the more complete is the extraction.
-For small quantities Scoop coffee makers are basically drip coffee machines, that are tweaked to allow brewing a single cup.
-With regular drip coffee machines, making a single cup is wasteful, and it doesn't provide consistency.
+With regular drip coffee makers, preparing a single cup is wasteful, and it doesn’t provide consistency.

 OK, I’ll admit that brewing with a Nespresso machine will not allow you to use your special Ethiopian beans.
 You won’t be able to finely tweak the shot for your taste.
 But all this is traded for the best consistency, and for the greatest convenience.
 So if you want convenience and consistency, this kind of machine is for you.
 On the other hand, if you need more control over your brewing, you need an espresso machine.